gsilva16/Byte-Academy/README.md

-# Game On
+# Message Board

 # Overview

-The purpose of the app is to provide a meet-up service for people looking for pick-up sports games
+Messages people construct will appear on the board in chronological ordering.

-# Team Members
+# Authors

-Doris Chan\
-Mike Pruyn\
-Matt Mill\
-Gui Silva
+Guilherme Silva

 # Application Initialization